 We envision additional product development opportunities emerging from our development of ADG20 for the treatment and prevention of COVID-19.
-We are currently evaluating additional broadly neutralizing antibodies such as ADG10 for potential use in combination with ADG20 for COVID-19.
+We are initiating IND-enabling studies with ADG10, an additional broadly neutralizing antibody for potential use in combination with ADG20 for COVID-19.
 We believe the incorporation of a second broadly neutralizing antibody that targets a distinct viral epitope from the epitope targeted by ADG20 will ensure long-lasting product activity for COVID-19 as new variants of SARS-CoV-2 arise as well as for future outbreaks of disease that may arise from additional SARS-like viruses with pandemic potential.
+We anticipate submitting an IND to the FDA in the fourth quarter of 2021.
+If cleared, we anticipate initiating first-in-human clinical development in the first quarter of 2022.

 A number of in vitro studies, including assessments of binding affinity and neutralization potency, have been conducted with ADG10 and ADG1, the parent molecule of ADG10.
 ADG1 is an affinity-matured progeny of ADI-55689, an antibody that was isolated from a survivor of the 2003 SARS outbreak along with the parent molecule of ADG2/ADG20.
+Affinity maturation increased ADG1 binding affinity to the SARS-CoV-2 S protein and neutralization potency against SARS-CoV-2 by as much as 85-fold and 40-fold, respectively.
 ADG1 binds with high affinity to the RBD of the spike proteins of multiple ACE-2 targeting sarbecoviruses and has been shown to potently neutralize multiple members of this group of SARS-like viruses in vitro.
 To create ADG10, the same Fc region modification included in ADG20 that was designed to extend half-life was introduced into ADG1.

 Similar to ADG2, ADG1 possesses broad activity and binds with high affinity to a diverse set of RBD molecules from naturally circulating SARS-CoV-2 variants and related sarbecoviruses.
-ADG10 has demonstrated broad and potent neutralizing activity against authentic SARS-CoV-2 viruses, including the Victoria virus strain and the B.1.1.7, B.1.351 and P.1 variants.
-As shown in the table below, ADG10 potently and completely neutralized all four virus strains tested, as demonstrated by the low IC50 values and 100% neutralization plateaus achieved.
+ADG10 has demonstrated broad and potent neutralizing activity against authentic SARS-CoV-2 viruses, including the Victoria virus strain and the Alpha (B.1.1.7), Beta (B.1.351), Gamma (P.I) and Delta (B.1.617.2) variants.
+As shown in the table below, ADG10 potently and completely neutralized all five virus strains tested, as demonstrated by the low IC{50} values and 100% neutralization plateaus achieved.